Geosphere-Austria/dataset-api-docs/src/getting-started.md

     is one of the the resources listed in {ref}`resources`.

 :::{note}
 Not for every permutation of type, mode and resource_id exists and endpoint.
-To see a list all endpoints visit the
-{{"[datasets]({})".format(API_DATASETS)}} endpoint.
 :::

 All datasets can be listed via {{"[{}]({})".format(API_DATASETS, API_DATASETS)}}.

 Furthermore all endpoints metadata can be requested by appending `/metadata`.

-## Examples
+## Example

-In this example we want to get the current air temperature from the tawes station "Hohe Warte".
+In this example we want to get the current air temperature from the TAWES station "Hohe Warte".

 From {{"[{}]({})".format(API_DATASETS, API_DATASETS)}} we know the endpoint